 Sowing SEO Seeds

-SEO is the name of the game when it comes to successful strategy in business today.
+SEO is the name of the game when it comes to successful local seo strategy in business today.
 Following trending topics and utilizing keywords within your industry can have a profound effect on your blog’s placement, and help thread your site up into higher search engine placements.
 Even if your PR (page rank) is low, targeting popular but neglected trends can pull your website onto the first page of results.

 Rise Above the Rest